animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 That net acceleration is experienced in the direction of the Sun by every body on Earth.
 But how is that distinct from just the Sun's gravity if there was no net acceleration?
 I guess the effect is like a fictitious strengthening of the Sun's gravity. ~~No...~~

 My inertial linear velocity requires a pull from gravity because the Sun's centripetal acceleration works faster on me than it does for the Earth.
 That's because my mass is less than that of the Earth, and so my inertia in my linear velocity is weaker, and I am more heavily pulled into the Sun than the Earth.
 But the Earth's gravity offsets or adds to my faster-curving linear velocity, depending on whether it's daytime or nighttime.
 So depending how "glued" the body is to the Earth, the stronger this fictitious augmentation to the Sun's gravity?
 Or depending on the size of the cross section taken?
+The smaller the sub-mass, the stronger this fictitious augmentation.

 # Resolution